luigimorel/Awesome-COVID19-projects/Contributing.md

 - Keep project descriptions short and simple.
 - End all descriptions with a full stop [period](.).
 - Order the project under it's language alphabetically.
+- Please add a tag depending on whether the project is open source or Freeware For example:

+  _._

+- [Example](http://example.com) - Displays a visual map of countries with cases of Corona Virus. ![Open Source]

+_._

 - Check your spelling and grammar.
 - For every suggestion, make a new pull request.
 - Try to make your Pull request and title as descriptive as possible.